MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/format-and-lint/prettier/configure.md

 ### Flags

 Pass command line flags to change Prettier behavior.
-See the [Prettier CLI cheatsheet][] for more info.
+See the [Prettier CLI][] section of the cheatsheets for more info.

 [Prettier CLI cheatsheet]: {{ site.baseurl }}{% link cheatsheets/javascript/format-and-lint/prettier/cli.md %}